 This step-by-step guide shows you how to negotiate salary and business terms in Korea.
+By understanding Korean negotiation style, you can avoid awkwardness and build good relationships.

 - Getting a higher salary